JuliaDataScience/JuliaDataScience/contents/data_vis_aog.md

 `AlgebraOfGraphics.jl` is a higher-level plotting package that uses `Makie.jl` under the hood.
 It is geared towards data visualization workflows with support for `DataFrame`s.
-`AlgebraOfGraphics.jl` abstracts away some common patterns in data visualization using an interface that was based on the "grammar of graphics" approach that is used by R's `ggplot2` package.
+`AlgebraOfGraphics.jl` abstracts away some common patterns in data visualization using an interface inspited by R's `ggplot2` package.

-The **grammar of graphics** is a framework that follows a layered approach to construct visualizations in a structure manner.
+`AlgebraOfGraphics.jl` follows a layered approach to construct visualizations in a structure manner.
 There are four main types of layers:

 - **data** layer
 - **mapping** layer
 - **visual transformation** layer
 - **statistical transformation** layer

+> **_NOTE:_**
+> `AlgebraOfGraphics.jl` has some guiding principles described in their [documentation philosophy section](https://aog.makie.org/stable/philosophy/).

 `AlgebraOfGraphics.jl` allows you to construct all of these types of layers with functions that returns a `Layer` object, in which all of the information necessary will be encoded.